 Cost of living in Bangkok

 Expats often find that things such as electrical goods, entertainment, living and eating expenses are far less expensive in Thailand than in their home country.
-There are restaurants to suit every budget and the many street stalls make it possible to enjoy authentic Thai food at a very low price.
+There are restaurants to suit every budget and the many street stalls make it possible to enjoy authentic Thai food at an exceptionally low price.

 - CON: High price of alcohol

 With unfavourable currency conversions and tax added to the price of imported wine, getting a decent bottle without paying a hefty price can be a challenge, even when buying from a supermarket.
-However, if you ask around among the locals, you may be able to scout out a few places to get wine at a slightly better price.
-Buying other imported goods such as western food or ‘home comforts’ can also become very expensive.
+If you ask around among the locals, however, you may be able to scout out a few places to get wine at a slightly better price.
+Buying other imported goods such as Western food or ‘home comforts’ can also become expensive.